-MSF could spend money from the Critical Industry Fund only to provide qualified investments to qualified businesses for deal-closing, gap financing, or other economic assistance to create new qualified jobs or make capital investments, as determined by the MSF board of directors.
+MSF would have to spend money from the Critical Industry Fund only to provide qualified investments to qualified businesses for deal-closing, gap financing, or other economic assistance to create new qualified jobs or make capital investments, or both, as determined by the MSF board.
 Money in the fund could not be used for administrative purposes.

-Qualified investment would mean a grant, loan, investment, or other economic assistance from the jobs account for a project subject to a written agreement with a qualified business under the bill, including for the following:
+Oualified investment would mean a grant, loan, investment, or other economic assistance from the jobs account for a project subject to a written agreement with a qualified business under the bill, including a grant, loan, investment, or other economic assistance for the following:

-- Creation of new qualified jobs, infrastructure improvements, other capital investments, or other assistance, such as an agreement providing for assistance through the Transportation Economic Development Fund (TEDF). - Job training opportunities or workforce development and education.
+- Creation of new qualified jobs, infrastructure improvements, other capital investments, or other assistance, such as an agreement providing for assistance through the Transportation Economic Development Fund (TEDF).1 - Job training opportunities or workforce development and education, or both.

-Qualified business would mean a business that is located or operates in Michigan or will locate or operate in Michigan as determined by MSF.
+Qualified business would mean a business that is located in Michigan, that operates in Michigan, or that will locate or operate in Michigan as determined by MSF.
 A qualified business could include more than one business as determined by the MSF board.